miko/Love2d-samples/SidescrollerCollision/README.md

 The sample illustrates (in just one of many ways) how you can restrict movement of your cursor (character) to stay on screen and not go thru other obstacles.

+So: move with LEFT/RIGHT, jump with SPACE.
+Toggle debug with d.

 How the collision works.
 ========================